tbranyen/tbranyen.com/README.md

 Open your browser to [http://localhost:1987](http://localhost:1987) to view the contents.

-**Note: There may be a small delay until posts show up, this is a known issue that will be fixed.**

 ### Setting up content ###

 The website framework has been designed to load an external Git repository of